eleda77/eleda77.github.io/docs/vocab_list.md

 **gnomon** - the raised part of a sundial that casts the shadow; a style

 **gracile** - of slender build; (of a person) slender or thin, especially in a charming or attractive way

+**grebe** - a diving waterbird with a long neck, lobed toes, and almost no tail, typically having bright breeding plumage used in display

 **grist** - grain that is ground to make flour; useful material, especially to back up an argument